BrightSpire Capital (NYSE:BRSP) Announces Earnings Results, Misses Expectations By $0.34 EPS

 BrightSpire Capital (NYSE:BRSP) released its quarterly earnings results on Tuesday.
-The company reported ($0.20) EPS for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.34), Fidelity Earnings reports.
+The company reported ($0.20) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.34), Fidelity Earnings reports.
 BrightSpire Capital had a negative net margin of 333.91% and a positive return on equity of 5.33%.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th will be paid a dividend of $0.16 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Investors of record on Thursday, September 30th will be paid a dividend of $0.16 per share.
 This is an increase from BrightSpire Capital’s previous quarterly dividend of $0.14.
 The ex-dividend date is Wednesday, September 29th.
-This represents a $0.64 annualized dividend and a dividend yield of 6.54%.
+This represents a $0.64 dividend on an annualized basis and a yield of 6.54%.
 BrightSpire Capital’s dividend payout ratio is presently 70.00%.

 About BrightSpire Capital